The Voice of Job Seekers

 Let me share a little about each of my co-hosts:

-Chris Fields is founder of the Resume Crusade, and also an HR professional and resume writer.
+Chris Fields is the founder of the Resume Crusade, and also an HR professional and resume writer.
 He helps around 150 people yearly with resume and job search advice.
-His career advice has been featured in O Magazine, Mashable, and Monster Working!
+His career advice was in O Magazine, Mashable, and Monster Working!

 Need help with your career goals, directions, or efforts?
 Do you need coaching or instruction?
 I am here for it!